devillD/Shared-Drive-Creator/README.md

 # Benefit of having Shared drive
 shared drive provides huge amount of space, maximum of 400,000 files and folders. where general(non buisness) drive space is only 15GB!
-# Wanna creat one?
-Click on the icon...
+# Click on the icon...
 [![Deploy](https://x.xux.workers.dev/0:/button.svg)](https://x.unkusr.workers.dev/)